HapsHapsHaps/Training-examples/flower-image-classifier/Readme.md

 ## Setup

-### This tutorial uses two paths you need two adapt to your use case
+### This tutorial uses two paths you need to adapt to your use case
 The first is the folder that you attach to you docker container, for which everything that needs to be kept will reside within.
-Docker attached folder for me is: `/home/jacob/andet/training/docker-training-shared`
+Docker attached folder for me is: `$HOME/andet/training/docker-training-shared`

 And inside this folder i created the folder, that will be the working directory for this tutorial.
 The working directory here is called: `flower`